 \n and escape problematic characters like quotation marks or colons with a backslash.

 description properties, note that colons are problematic in YAML because they signify new levels.
 Either escape colons with a backslash or enclose the

 description value in quotation marks.
 You can use single or double quotation marks for the property values.
 (If you enclose the values in quotation marks, syntax highlighters in text editors can display better color coding between the properties and values.)

 View the Appearance in Swagger UI

 At this point, go ahead and paste this above code along with the

 openapi object from the previous step into the Swagger Editor.
 You’ll see some rendering errors (because the specification document doesn’t yet have any

 path objects), but the content will still appear.
 (Just hide the errors section at the top for now).

 info object’s information appears at the top:

-description property, you might want to provide some basic instructions to users on how to use Swagger UI.
+description property, in addition to describing your overall API, you might want to provide some basic instructions to users on how to use Swagger UI.
 If there’s a test account they should use, you can provide the information they need in this space.